Fingerprint graphicFingerprint graphic

 RDI Logo

-The Resilience Development Initiative (RDI) is a preeminent think tank institution in Southeast Asia with a strong focus
+Resilience Development Initiative (RDI) is a global think tank with a strong focus on conducting studies and delivering expert consultancy services related to resilience and sustainable development.

 SUBSCRIBE TO OUR NEWSLETTER